How can I set up my VPC endpoint service to use a custom private DNS name?

 - Create the VPC interface endpoints in the VPC of your service consumer account using the service name provided by the service provider.
 You can't enable private DNS names until the endpoint connection request is accepted by the service provider.

 Note: If your service provider doesn't require their acceptance, you can enable private DNS names and then skip the following steps.

 - Contact the service provider to request their acceptance of the connection request.
-See Accepting and rejecting interface endpoint connection requests.
+See Accept or reject connection requests.

 Note: After an interface endpoint is accepted, it is in the "Available" state.
 You can verify the endpoint's acceptance by referring to the "Status" of the VPC interface endpoint in your service consumer account.